RubenFontes/flutter-login-page/README.md

 # Login page

-Implementation of a simple login forms with Flutter.
+Implementation of a simple login forms and dark mode with Flutter.

 ## Getting Started